6 Ways to Help Your Pet Lose Weight

 If you want to determine if your dog or cat is overweight, feel around their spine and ribs.
-Their should only be a thin layer of fat that separates the skin and bones.
-If you have trouble feeling the spine or ribs, you pet is likely overweight.
-As a general rule, once a pet has reached maturity, anything above fifteen percent above the recommended weight is considered obese.
+There should only be a thin layer of fat that separates the skin and bones.
+If you have trouble feeling their spine or ribs, your pet is likely overweight.
+As a general rule, once a pet has reached maturity, anything above fifteen percent above the recommended weight for their particular breed or size is considered obese.
+The journey you and your pet will need to take to help them lose weight is not an easy one.
+But there are six key ways you can help them lose the weight, and keep it off permanently!